Inside a Digital AP Exam Room

 The proctor uses Test Day Toolkit to monitor student progress but should spend most of their time observing the room, not looking at their own screen.

 During the exam the proctor also completes or confirms a paper seating chart.

 When each student’s time runs out, Bluebook ends the exam, submitting answers automatically if there’s an internet connection.
-If there’s no internet connection, answers are saved on the testing device.
-They must be submitted within five days.
+If there’s no internet connection, answers are saved on the testing device and must be submitted within five days.

-When all student exams have finished, the proctor completes these steps before dismissing them:
+When all student exams have finished, the proctor completes these steps before dismissing students: